bor0/gidti/manuscript/chapter4.md

 ### 4.1.6.
 Interfaces and implementations

-Interfaces are defined using the `interface` keyword, and they allow us to add constraints to functions that implement them[^ch5n2].
+Interfaces are defined using the `interface` keyword, and they allow us to add constraints to functions that implements them[^ch5n2].
 As an example, we'll take a look at the `Eq` interface:

 ```
 interface Eq a where